MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-r-data-types-and-objects.md

 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---

-# Quickstart: Handle data types and objects using R in SQL Server Machine Learning Services
+# Quickstart: Handle data structures and data types using R in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-In this quickstart, you'll learn about common issues that occur when moving data between R and SQL Server.
-The experience you gain through this exercise provides essential background when working with data in your own script.
+In this quickstart, you'll learn how to use data structures and data types when using R in SQL Server Machine Learning Services.
+You'll learn about moving data between R and SQL Server, and the common issues that might occur.

 Common issues to know up front include: